Crusoe

 AKA crusoe energy

-The North American data center buildout continues, driven by massive capital and the critical need for reliable power sources to support expanding compute infrastructure across the continent.
+The North American data center buildout continues, driven by massive capital and the critical need for reliable power sources to support expanding compute infrastructure.
 Global deployment of AI infrastructure is accelerating, intensifying international competition for power and favorable policy environments.
-Crusoe remains central to this dynamic, actively pursuing novel compute geographies to secure necessary energy capacity for its growing operations.
+Crusoe remains central to this dynamic, actively pursuing novel compute geographies to secure necessary energy capacity for its growing operations, now including a significant 900 MW expansion for Microsoft.

 Coverage